 Contract counterparties Yahoo!
 Sarl; Yahoo!
-Inc. (Yahoo) Contract date August 31, 2007 Contract term Main details August 31, 2007 August 31, 2007 August 31, 2007, to August 30, 2017 (10 years) ADVERTISER AND PUBLISHER SERVICES AGREEMENT 1.
+Inc. (Yahoo) Contract date August 31, 2007 Contract date Contract term Main details August 31, 2007 August 31, 2007, to August 30, 2017 (10 years) ADVERTISER AND PUBLISHER SERVICES AGREEMENT 1.
 Basic roles of each party Yahoo!
 Sarl will dedicate robust efforts to develop and enhance the contracted services and advance the competitiveness of the services.
 The Company will dedicate robust marketing efforts to advance customer adoption of the contracted services to enhance the Company revenue generated under this agreement.
 Yahoo!
 Sarl and the Company, via a joint steering committee, will agree to a roadmap of improvements and developments to carry out customization of contracted services for the Japanese market to optimize services for the market.
 2. Exclusive provision of contracted services by Yahoo!
 Sarl In Japan, the Company, or subsidiaries for which the Company holds more than 50% of the voting rights will be the exclusive offeree of the contracted services.
-(The services include advertising platform related to paid search and content matched advertising as of the contract date, and additional search- and advertising-related services adopted as contracted services through the procedure given in the original contract.)
+(The services include advertising platform related to paid search and advertising-related services adopted as contracted services through the procedure given in the original contract.)
 3. Service fee payments to Yahoo!
 Sarl by the Company The Company shall pay to Yahoo!
-Sarl a service fee calculated as a rate prearranged for each year on the Company revenues (gross revenues earned by the Company or companies for which it owns 20% or more of the voting rights) associated with the use of the contracted services The Company has the exclusive rights in Japan The Company has the exclusive rights in Japan for provision of the search- and advertising-related services of Yahoo!
-Sarl's hool Inc., or its subsidiaries.
-5. Exclusive obligation regarding contracted services The Company, or subsidiaries for which the Company holds more than 50% of the voting rights are obligated not to provide versions of or similar services to Yahoo!
-Sarl's contracted services.
-If Yahoo!
-Sarl's performance issues arise based on a material breach of the service level stip a.
-Inadequate consolidated management coordination could impact the Group's performance.
+Sarl a service fee calculated as a rate prearranged for each year on the Company revenues (gross revenues earned by the Company or companies for which it owns 20% or more of the voting rights) associated with the use of the contracted services or Yahoo!
+Sarl's technologies or systems.
+4. The Company's exclusive rights in Japan The Company has the exclusive rights in Japan for provision of the search- and advertising-related services of Yahoo!
+Sarl's technologies or systems.